marcpaterno/spack_retreat/plan-for-standard-builds.md

 1. To allow the SciSoft team to build, package, and distribute to the experiments the software the team develops or contributes to, including the *art* framework, LArSoft, and the new framework being developed for DUNE.
 2. To provide the experiments greater flexibility in building software not provided in the suite of products delivered by the SciSoft team, while also providing a clear path for sharing effort between experiments.
-3. To provide more flexibility for experiments to support building their software stack on platforms or operating systems not directly supported by Fermilab, for example, at supercomputing facilities.
+3. To provide more flexibility for experiments to support building their software stack on platforms on operating systems not directly supported by Fermilab, for example, at supercomputing facilities.

 A central feature of the new plan is what we call a *standard build*, described in the next section.